Abhinxvvvv/Abhinxvvvv/README.md

 ## 👨‍💻 About Me

-I am a **Full Stack Developer** architecting scalable web infrastructures and resilient distributed systems[cite: 1].
-I focus on accelerating platform performance while delivering major features ahead of schedule[cite: 1].
-Currently pursuing my B.Tech in Computer Science and Engineering (Cyber Security) at Acropolis Institute of Technology and Research (AITR)[cite: 1], I complement my technical execution with strong community leadership and event management experience[cite: 1].
+I am a **Full Stack Developer** architecting scalable web infrastructures and resilient distributed systems.
+I focus on accelerating platform performance while delivering major features ahead of schedule.
+Currently pursuing my B.Tech in Computer Science and Engineering (Cyber Security) at Acropolis Institute of Technology and Research (AITR), I complement my technical execution with strong community leadership and event management experience.

-*   💻 **Specialization:** Secure application architecture, REST API integration, and full-stack development[cite: 1].
+*   💻 **Specialization:** Secure application architecture, REST API integration, and full-stack development.
-*   🧠 **Problem Solving:** Strong foundation in DSA, OOPS, and competitive programming, highlighted by a TCS CodeVita Global Rank of 16249[cite: 1].
+*   🧠 **Problem Solving:** Strong foundation in DSA, OOPS, and competitive programming, highlighted by a TCS CodeVita Global Rank of 16249.
-*   🚀 **Leadership & Soft Skills:** Highly persuasive, consultative, and focused on collaborative learning and strategic communication[cite: 1].
+*   🚀 **Leadership & Soft Skills:** Highly persuasive, consultative, and focused on collaborative learning and strategic communication.
 *   📫 **Open To:** Full-stack engineering roles, software development, and innovative back-end or front-end positions.

 ---